Life and Leadership Lessons

 July 09, 2021

-Baseball is a game of failures.
-If you fail 7 out of 10 times, you are considered incredibly successful.
-If you only fail 6 out of 10 times, you are one of the greatest of all time.
+You are considered incredibly successful if you fail 7 out of 10 times.
+If you only fail 6 out of 10 times, you are one of the greatest.
 Although, this concept can take people years to learn, especially in our youth.
 Patience and the concept of delayed gratification are some of the toughest lessons to learn.
-This is especially true in a sport such as baseball—one designed around failure and delayed gratification.
-This brings us to our first lesson.

 Failure is a Part of Life, How you Learn from your Failures will Allow you to Succeed.